ahmad-sajadi/ahmad-sajadi/README.md

 - next and finish
 now your OS is installed

+so now run this commands on your newly installed guest OS:
+- apt update
+- apt install openssh-server python3 vim

 now on your local machine run: ssh-keygen -t rsa
 then:
   ssh-copy-id  user@remote_server(VM)
 by doing this you can run ansible-playbook and manage your server remotely without password.

+install ansible on your local machine using commandline: apt-get install ansible

+on /etc/ansible/hosts define your servers that you wanna do your tasks on